schoero/eslint-plugin-readable-tailwind/docs/configuration/advanced.md

 By default, the plugin is configured to work with [most popular tailwind utilities](../../README.md#utilities).

+It is possible to override the default configuration by defining the `attributes`, `callees`, `variables` or `tags` option for each rule individually, or globally via the [settings](../configuration/settings.md) object in ESLint.

 In order to extend the default configuration instead of overriding it, you can import the default options from `eslint-plugin-better-tailwindcss/api/defaults` and merge them with your own config.